-Awards under our stock-based compensation plans are calculated using a fair value based measurement method.
-Compensation expense for share based awards is recognized only for those awards that are expected to vest.
-We use the straightline method to recognize share-based compensation expense over the requisite service period of the award.
-We recognize the excess tax benefit or tax deficiency resulting from the difference between the deduction we receive for tax purposes and the stock-based compensation expense we recognize for financial reporting purposes created when common stock vests, as an income tax benefit or expense in our Statement of Operations.
-See Note 9 for further discussion of our stock-based and other compensation plans.
+Awards under our stock-based compensation plans are calculated using a fair value-based measurement method.
+We use the straight-line method to recognize share-based compensation expense over the requisite service period of the award.
+We recognize the excess tax benefit or tax deficiency resulting from the difference between the deduction we receive for tax purposes and the stock-based compensation expense we recognize for financial reporting purposes created when common stock vests, as an income tax benefit or expense on our Consolidated Statements of Operations ("Statement of Operations").
+See Note 7 for further discussion of our stock-based and other compensation plans.

-Tax payments made on behalf of employees to taxing authorities in order to satisfy employee income tax withholding obligations from the vesting of shares under our stock-based compensation plans are classified as a financing activity in our Consolidated Statement of Cash Flows ("Statement of Cash Flows").
+Tax payments made on behalf of employees to taxing authorities in order to satisfy employee income tax withholding obligations from the vesting of shares under our stock-based compensation plans are classified as a financing activity on our Consolidated Statements of Cash Flows ("Statement of Cash Flows").